 David was appointed Commercial Director of Vertu Motors (Retail) Limited in February 2007.
 He joined Reg Vardy PLC in 1999 and was Commercial Director of Reg Vardy PLC between 2004 and 2006, until the sale of Reg Vardy PLC to Pendragon PLC in February 2006, at which point he was appointed Group Services Director of Pendragon PLC.
 During his time as commercial director, David was responsible for Aftersales strategy, relationships with vehicle manufacturers and commercial relationships with key corporate customers.
 Prior to his employment with Reg Vardy PLC he was Aftersales Operations Manager at Renault UK between 1991 and 1999.

-Ian is the Operations Director responsible for Vertu Motorsí Ford Businesses.
+Ian is the Group Operations Director responsible for Vertu Motorsí Ford Businesses.
 Manchester based, Ian started his career with Quicks PLC, working in the Vehicle Sales side of the business, before moving into General Management.
 Through acquisition Ian has worked with CD Bramall, Pendragon PLC and joined Vertu Motors PLC in January 2008.

-Jatinder is the Operations Director for the Jaguar Land Rover division which operates under the ĎFarnellí trading name.
+Jatinder is the Group Operations Director for the Jaguar Land Rover division which operates under the ĎFarnellí trading name.
 He was previously the Operations Manager of the Farnell Land Rover group between 2005 and 2013 until the acquisition of the business by Vertu Motors PLC.
 Jatinder holds a degree in Automotive Engineering Design and has almost 20 yearsí experience with the Land Rover brand.

 Nicola was previously a partner in the corporate team at Muckle LLP and joined Vertu Motors PLC in February 2015.
 She had acted for Vertu Motors since its incorporation in 2006 and advised on many of its acquisitions including the original fundraising and acquisition of Bristol Street Motors.
 She was the North East Corporate Lawyer of the Year in 2010 and 2013.

 Mike was appointed Divisional Operations Director at Vertu Motors PLC in 2010 with a mandate to expand the companyís portfolio.
-He started his career in the motor industry as a salesman for Reg Vardy PLC, working his way up to Manager, then General Manager before becoming a Finance Director with the company prior to its sale to Pendragon PLC.
+He started his career in the motor industry as a salesman for Reg Vardy PLC, working his way up to Manager, then General Manager before becoming a Operations Director with the company prior to its sale to Pendragon PLC.
 Following the purchase of Reg Vardy, Mike was appointed as the Managing Director of Evans Halshaw, a post he left in 2010 to join Vertu Motors.